nblach/AirplaneBoarding/README.md

 # Reproducibility

 Before reproducing our work, make sure you have pyhton3, numpy, and matplotlib installed.
 To run the light test, just run the python script light_test.py.
 It will simulate boarding of an Airbus A320-200 with 100 % load and 180 passengers, using the random seat assignment and the Steffen method.
-It will print the boarding times to the console
+It will print the boarding times to the console.
+To run the full test, first run the python script full_test.py to generate the data.